go-pkgz/expirable-cache/README.md

 **Important**: only reliable way of not having expired entries stuck in a cache is to run cache.DeleteExpired periodically using [time.Ticker](https://golang.org/pkg/time/#Ticker), advisable period is 1/2 of TTL.

+This cache is heavily inspired by [hashicorp/golang-lru](https://github.com/hashicorp/golang-lru) _simplelru_ implementation.

 ### Usage example